sjerrietukkel/frontend-data/README.md

 }

 ```
-With the help of @gijslaarman
+This was done ith the help of @gijslaarman .

 ## Checklist